Skip to main content

 Important: If you have multiple accounts with TelstraSuper, you may end up paying higher administration fees as the $52 per year administration fee applies per account at Aware Super (rather that at the membership level at TelstraSuper).
 To avoid paying higher fees, you may want to consider consolidating your accounts after the merger.
 However, there may be implications, including to any insurance arrangements, so it’s important to speak to a qualified financial adviser before making any decisions.
 You can also speak to Aware Super if you have questions about their products.

-Access to Aware Super’s Member Online portal (similar to SuperOnline) and App, as well as their full range of digital services, tools and calculators including the insurance portal, begins from 11 May 2026.
+Access to Aware Super’s Member Online portal (similar to SuperOnline) and App, as well as their full range of digital services, tools and calculators including the insurance portal, began from 11 May 2026.

 Your digital credentials (member number and/or username and password) will be securely migrated to Aware Super.
 You can use either your member number or username to log in to Aware Super’s digital platform, Member Online, and the Aware Super app from 11 May 2026.
 If a username is already in use by Aware Super, you will need to create a new username.